foliant-docs/docs/src/installation.md

 Installing Foliant to your system can be split into three stages: installing Python with your system’s package manager, installing Foliant with pip, and optionally installing Pandoc and TeXLive bundle.
 Below you’ll find the instructions for three popular platforms: macOS, Windows, and Ubuntu.

-Alternatively, you can avoid installing Foliant and its dependencies on your system by using [Docker and Docker Compose](#docker).
+Alternatively, you can avoid installing Foliant and its dependencies on your system by using <link title="Docker">Docker and Docker Compose</link>.

 ## macOS